DoD-Platform-One/Gatekeeper/docs/README.md

 To install and test just the Gatekeeper application, follow these steps

 ### Prerequisite
 * A kubernetes cluster with cluster-admin access.
-To ease local develeopment and testing, install [k3d](https://k3d.io)
+To ease local development and testing, install [k3d](https://k3d.io)
 * Helm binary - follow these [installation instructions](https://helm.sh/docs/intro/install/)

 ### Procedure